 Crohn's Disease Protocols in Chinese Medicine for Self-Care

 According to Traditional Chinese Medicine (TCM), Crohn’s disease may be caused by constitutional deficiencies, invasion of the exterior pathogenic factors or an inappropriate diet.
 Constitutional deficiencies can be genetically induced tendencies, or could be due to improper diet during childhood such as too much fruit juice damaging the Spleen (TCM).
 There are not many options or treatments available through modern western medicine, but Chinese medicine has effective protocols for resolving Crohn's because of the ability to identify underlying patterns of imbalance causing the digestive malady in different individuals based on their individual constitution.
 However, there are typically multiple patterns of imbalance in play for Crohn's to develop.
-It requires many months of acupressure application of Acu-sticks to acupressure points combined with topical and herbal therapies to bring Crohn's under control.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 Acupressure Points to Alleviate Symptoms of Crohn's Disease

 - Apply the Metal Element Acupressure Stick to Acupressure Point Large Intestine 4

 - Apply the Metal Element Acupressure Stick to Acupressure Point Large Intestine 11

 - Apply the Earth Element Acupressure Stick to Acupressure Point Stomach 37

 - Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 9